c0mrade002/sql-criminal/README.md

-# 📞 iniezioni SQL con SQL criminal 🥷
+# 📞 SQL injections with SQL criminal 🥷
-Questo programma è progettato per simulare vari tipi di attacchi SQL Injection e altre azioni malevole per testare la robustezza e la sicurezza di un database SQLite. È utile per scopi educativi e di auditing di sicurezza per comprendere come le vulnerabilità possono essere sfruttate e come prevenirle.
+This program is designed to simulate various types of SQL Injection attacks and other malicious actions to test the robustness and security of a SQLite database.
+It is useful for educational and security auditing purposes to understand how vulnerabilities can be exploited and how to prevent them.

-# ❣️ INSTALLAZIONE ED ESECUZIONE
+# ❣️ INSTALLATION AND EXECUTION
 🐧 git clone https://github.com/c0mrade002/sql-criminal

 🐧 cd sql-criminal